collective/collective.messagesviewlet/README.rst

 * activated for members : displayed only for authenticated users
 * activated for localroles : displayed only for authenticated users having local reader role

+The hiding functionality uses a cookie.
+It is necessary to deactivate a message to "reset" the cookie.
+When activating again, the message will be displayed.

 Improvements
 ------------

+* Modify hidden_uid when some fields are changed: end when gone, can_hide (to unchecked), start when end is gone
 * Message definition from file system
 * Message definition from rss feed